emelynataly77/emelynataly77.github.io/projects/chess-viz.md

 # Chess Stats Visualization on Tableau

+This project explores trends in chess openings using a Kaggle dataset of thousands of online games.
+The dashboard, built in Tableau Public, highlights player win rates, draw percentages, and performance ratings across various chess openings.
+It helps answer questions like which openings are most successful, which color tends to win, and how player strength affects outcomes.

 <!-- Full dashboard preview image -->
 <div style="text-align: center; margin-bottom: 30px;">
   <a href="https://public.tableau.com/views/ChessStats_17544059915240/Dashboard1" target="_blank">